RakhithJK/spyder-ide-spyder-wiki/Home.md

 Spyder is a powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features.

-## Development

-Spyder will always be 100% open source software, free for all to use and released under the liberal terms of the MIT license.
-But while the whole team does its best to work efficiently we are always in need of contributors and developers to improve our development capabilities.
-Interested? please visit [[Contributing to Spyder]].

 This wiki contains:

 * [Development information](wiki/Dev:-Index)